Data Acquisition System – The Complete Guide

 Analog-to-Digital Converter

-An Analog to Digital Converter is the foundation of every data gathering system (ADC).
+An Analog to digital converter is the foundation of every data-gathering system (ADC).
 As the name suggests, this chip transforms analog electrical data into discrete levels that processors can understand.

 The slightest change in the detected signal that can be detected corresponds to these distinct levels.
 The more discrete levels used to represent an analog signal and the larger the number of “bits” (12-bit, 16-bit, 24-bit, etc.) of an ADC, the better the ADC’s resolution.